What we believe:

-Leigh gathers and analyzes schools’ data for Ensemble Learning.
-In addition, she assists with organizational strategy and fundraising.
+Leigh gathers and analyzes schools’ data and writes grant proposals for Ensemble Learning.
 Leigh holds a doctorate in educational psychology from the University of Illinois at Urbana-Champaign.
-Previously, she served as a data scientist and researcher for a large school district and curriculum development company.
+Previously, Leigh served as a data scientist and researcher for a large school district and curriculum development company.
 Leigh specializes in understanding motivation in education, particularly in math and science.

 Beth is a former middle school educator and administrator.
 She is a 19-year member of the Board of Education of the San Carlos School District Board of Trustees.
 She was a founder of the San Carlos Charter Learning Center and the director of the Charter School Division for the state of California.
 She earned her Bachelor of Arts from Oklahoma Baptist University and her master’s degree from the University of Southern California.